InScene/essay/docs/guide/GIT_GUIDE.md

 *This specification is inspired by and supersedes the [AngularJS commit message format][commit-message-format].*

+This convention is identical to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification or the one used by Angular.

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.

 Each commit message consists of a **header**, a **body**, and a **footer**.

 ```
 <header>